SadieLeighMcn/Jaked222.github.io/index.md

 I keep myself busy.
 I find that I'm happier this way.
 Humans like to strive for things.
 They're not satisfied at the summit nor the valley.
 So, I keep climbing.
 Of course, a few scenic detours are encouraged along the way.

+As of now, I'm making this website for the fun of it.
+Refining another tool to be added to my box persay.
+I may end up putting some things here such as links to my musical creations, info about my programming persuits, or inspiring writing i've come across.